 Locate the Live and Neutral Wires

-Many of today's smart switches do require you connect a neutral and to connect the live wire to a specific screw or wire out the back of the switch.
+Many of today's smart switches require you to connect a neutral and connect the live wire to a specific screw or wire out the back of the switch.

-Smart switches require a constant source of power so that they can communicate with the hub or another switch.
+Smart switches require a constant source of power to communicate with the hub or another switch.
 So the live connection must supply electricity at all times.

 Prepare the Neutral Wire Connection

 Each of the current switches should already have a live wire attached to it.
 So there is no need to do anything other than to disconnect and then later reconnect it to the new switch.

 The neutral wire is a different situation.
 Since the current code requires there to be one in the box, it typically "passes" through the electrical box.
 What this means is that it connects directly from the live Romex to the load Romex using a wire nut.

 When working with a three or four-gang switch box, this could mean as many as four or five wires connecting.
 The number could be even higher if the live wire continues from this wall switch to another one elsewhere in the home.

 Since this bundle of wires can be pretty thick, I prefer to disturb these wire joints as little as possible.
 So I pulled out the neutral wires enough to add another jumper wire.

 Adding a Neutral Jumper Wire